 The sites are open from 06.00am until 17.00pm.
 The best time to reach the main temple is at opening time, since around 9.00am the hordes of tourists arrive on mass, but around 15.00pm the site becomes quite empty again when the majority of people on tours are leaving the site.
 In any case and in order to see as many places as possible, do not plan to come here later than 10.00am.
 From own experience, all the sites listed below are absolutely possible to see if starting your day at 10.00am.

 What to see and how to plan your visit

 - Prambanan Archaeological Park

 -Candi Prambanan Is one of the two masterpiece highlights you will find not only near Yogyakarta but across the entire country.
 One of the most visited places among locals and tourists.
-The largest Hindu temple site in the country dating from from the 9th built by the Mataram Kingdom which were the rulers of central Java and defeaters of the Sailendra Dynasty.
-It is hard to believe such impressive and large construction lasted only for few decades before its abandonment by the Mataram dynasty as they moved their court base to East Java.
-Ever since it had periods of occupation until remaining mostly forgotten and under a thick layer of vegetation and volcanic ash, and severely damaged after the 16th century earthquake.
+The largest Hindu temple site in the country dating from the 9th century built by the Mataram Kingdom which were the rulers of central Java and defeaters of the Sailendra Dynasty.
+It is hard to believe such impressive and large construction lasted only for a few decades before its abandonment by the Mataram dynasty as they moved their court base to East Java.
+Ever since, it had periods of occupation until remaining mostly forgotten and under a thick layer of vegetation and volcanic ash, and severely damaged after the 16th century earthquake.

 -Candi Lumbung Few meters to the north of Prambanan is this small and crumbling remains of this 9th century temple.
 It will be anyway on your way when walking heading north towards the Candi Sewu.